30 Best Practices for Preventing a Data Breach

 15. Monitor privileged access

 The riskiest identities in an organization are the ones that have privileged access.
-These can be human users, like system administrators, or machine identities, like software update agents.
+These can be human users, like system administrators or machine identities, like software update agents.
 For example, system administrators have “superuser” access because they need to make critical changes to systems and networks.
 These activities can include creating new user accounts or updating RPA scripts.
 Meanwhile, software update agents might need to access critical resources such as operating systems, servers, and databases.

 Often, malicious actors gain access to an IT stack by finding a weak login and password combination for either a standard or privileged user.
 If they get the standard user credentials, they work to gain more access within the system until that account has privileged access.
 If they gain access with a privileged user account, they automatically have all the access they need.

-Monitoring for anomalous privileged access requests and use can help you more rapidly detect a compromised account and reduce your data breach risk.
+Monitoring for anomalous privileged access requests and use can help you detect a compromised account more rapidly and reduce your data breach risk.

 16. Change default passwords